toverainc/willow-docs/docs/development.md

 To do anything involving the serial port you will need to set the `PORT` environment variable for all further invocations of `utils.sh`.

 With recent versions of `tio` you can use `tio -L` to list available ports.
-On Linux you can check `dmesg` and look for the path of the recently connected ESP32-S3-BOX (furthest at the bottom, hopefully).
+On Linux you can check `dmesg` and look for the path of the recently connected ESP BOX (furthest at the bottom, hopefully).
 On Linux it's usually `/dev/ACM*` and on Mac it's `/dev/usbmodem*`.

 !!! tip "Examples"